Culverden: Local government

 When provincial government was abolished in 1876, Culverden became the main centre for the newly established Amuri County.
 Counties were abolished in the 1989 local government reforms, and since then, Culverden has belonged to the Hurunui District.

 Demographics

-Culverden is described by Statistics New Zealand as a rural settlement and covers 1.04 km2.
+Culverden is described by Stats NZ as a rural settlement and covers 1.04 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
 Culverden is part of the larger Amuri statistical area.